Recreational fishing: History

-The early evolution of fishing as a recreation is not clear, but there is anecdotal evidence for fly fishing in Japan as early as the 9th century BCE, and Claudius Aelianus (175–235 CE) describes fly fishing in Europe in his work On the Nature of Animals.
+The early evolution of fishing as a recreation is not clear, but there is anecdotal evidence for fly fishing in Japan as early as the 9th century BCE, and Claudius Aelianus (175–235 CE) describes fly fishing in Macedonia in his work On the Nature of Animals.

 For the early Japanese and Macedonians, however, fly fishing was likely to have been a means of survival, rather than recreation.
-It is possible that antecedents of recreational fly fishing arrived in England with the Norman conquest of 1066.
+It is possible that antecedents of recreational fly fishing arrived in England with the Norman Conquest of 1066.
 Although the point in history where fishing could first be said to be recreational is not clear, it is clear that recreational fishing had fully arrived with the publication of The Compleat Angler.

 The earliest English essay on recreational fishing was published in 1496, shortly after the invention of the printing press.
 The authorship of this was attributed to Dame Juliana Berners, the prioress of the Benedictine Sopwell Nunnery.
 The essay was titled Treatyse of Fysshynge wyth an Angle, and was published in the second Boke of Saint Albans, a treatise on hawking, hunting and heraldry.
 These were major interests of the nobility, and the publisher, Wynkyn de Worde, was concerned that the book should be kept from those who were not gentlemen, since their immoderation in angling might "utterly destroy it".

 During the 16th century the work was much read, and was reprinted many times.
 Treatyse includes detailed information on fishing waters, the construction of rods and lines, and the use of natural baits and artificial flies.
 It also includes modern concerns about conservation and angler etiquette.